adonisjs/v5-docs/content/guides/digging-deeper/mailer.md

 The mail module internally creates a single instance of the driver and uses it throughout the application's lifecycle unless someone decides to close it manually.

 ### Informing TypeScript about the new driver
-The next step is to inform TypeScript about the postmark driver and the config it accepts.
-Open the pre-existing `contracts/mail.ts` file and add the following code inside it.
+Before someone can reference this driver within the `config/mail.ts` file.
+You will have to inform TypeScript static compiler about its existence.

+If you are creating a package, then you can write the following code inside your package main file, otherwise you can write it inside the `contracts/mail.ts` file.

 ```ts
 // insert-start